graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 (code that runs on the IPU).

-For more information about writing codelets, please refer to the `Poplar and Poplibs User Guide
+For more information about writing codelets, please refer to the `Poplar and PopLibs User Guide
 <https://documents.graphcore.ai/documents/UG1/latest>`_.

-These operations are added with ``ipu.user_ops.precompiled_user_op``.
-More information about this can be found in :ref:`api-section`.
+These operations are added with ``ipu.custom_ops.precompiled_user_op``.
+See :py:func:`tensorflow.python.ipu.custom_ops.precompiled_user_op` for details.
 An example of this is shown below.

 The shared object file must contain an undecorated symbol, that should be declared as below.
 It should add vertices to the graph that perform the